lsst-dm/dmtn-020/index.rst

   possible to define epics that cover multiple WBS elements.
 See :ref:`sec-cross-team` for information on scheduling work which requires resources from multiple elements.
+- An epic must descend from a single planning package (see :ref:`sec-long-term-plan`).
 - Although :ref:`LOE work should be charged to the 00 fourth-level element
   <sec-loe>`, this does not imply that other work cannot be charged here.
   Indeed, where possible management activities *should* be scheduled as epics